France, Germany nominate WHO chief Tedros for a second term | Politics

 Tedros also served as health and foreign minister in the previous Ethiopian government.

 The diplomatic missions of France and Germany to UN institutions in Geneva announced their support for Tedros on their Twitter feeds after a deadline for candidacies for the director-general post expired on Thursday.
-On its website, WHO has said it doesn't plan to announce the full list of candidates until November, but some diplomatic officials have suggested that he may not have any competition.
+On its web site, the WHO has said it doesn't plan to announce the full list of candidates until November, but some diplomatic officials have suggested that he may not have any competition.

-A diplomatic official in Geneva, speaking on condition of anonymity because she was not authorized to speak publicly about the matter, said 15 other European Union members joined in nominating Tedros.
+A diplomatic official in Geneva, speaking on condition of anonymity because she was not authorised to speak publicly about the matter, said 15 other European Union members joined in nominating Tedros.

+Macharia Kamau, principal secretary for the foreign affairs ministry in Ethiopia's neighbour, Kenya, tweeted that his country backs Tedros — the first African to head the WHO.

+“Kenya supports continuity of exemplary African leadership at helm of crucial global world health organization, and will work towards that realization,” he tweeted.

 The WHO, under Tedros, came under withering criticism from the US Trump administration last year over allegations of grievous missteps in responding to COVID-19 and of an over-willingness to praise China in the early phases of the outbreak that first emerged in Wuhan.